iammadhankumar/fullstack-java-interview-guide/md-files/hibernate-interview-questions.md

 * Interceptors provide a way to intercept and modify the behavior of Hibernate operations, such as saving, updating, deleting, or loading entities.
 * Event listeners enable you to respond to specific events that occur during the lifecycle of entities, such as before or after an entity is inserted, updated, or deleted.

+#### 12. Explain about hibernate caching ?
+Hibernate caching helps store frequently accessed data in memory, so it avoids repeated database hits.
+This improves application performance by reducing load on the database.</br>

+ <b>Types of caches:</b>
+* <b>First-Level Cache:</b> It's the default cache, enabled automatically.
+It stores data at the session level, so repeated queries in the same session won’t hit the database again.
+* <b>Second-Level Cache:</b> It's optional and needs manual configuration, It stores data at the session factory level, making it available across multiple sessions.
+Useful for frequently used data like reference tables.
+* <b>Query Cache:</b> It caches the result of queries, not just the entities.
+It works with Second-Level Cache and helps speed up repeated complex queries.